TomTurnschuh/nextcloudpi_wiki/Configuration-Reference.md

 4. Change `BACKUPLIMIT` to the number of backups to be kept.
 If limit is reached, then the new backup will replace the older one.
 5. Click Run or Start.

-## nc-database
-Enable if you want to change the Nextcloud database location (e.x. to a usb drive).

-> **Note** that non Unix filesystems such as NTFS are not supported because they do not provide a compatible user/permissions system.

->You need to use a USB drive that is permanently on and is responsive or the database will fail.

-> ** If it ever fails with a white page, move the database back to the SD **

-#### How to configure
-1. Navigate to `nc-database` in the TUI or the WebUI.
-2. Change `DBDIR` to your database location.
-3. Click Run or Start.

-## nc-datadir
-Change the `data` folder location of Nextcloud.

-> **Note** that non Unix filesystems such as NTFS are not supported because they do not provide a compatible user/permissions system

-#### How to configure
-1. Navigate to `nc-datadir` in the TUI or the WebUI.
-2. Change `DATADIR` to your data location.
-3. Click Run or Start.

-## nc-format-USB
-Do this if you want to format your USB Drive and make it compatible with linux user/permissions system

-> Make sure that **ONLY** the USB drive that you want to format is plugged in.

-> Be careful, this will destroy **ALL** data in the USB drive

->** YOU WILL LOSE ALL YOUR USB DATA **

-#### How to run
-1. Navigate to `nc-format-USB` in the TUI or the WebUI.
-2. Change `LABEL` to a label you like.
-3. Click Run or Start.

 ## nc-forward-ports
 NextCloudPi has implemented a UPnP client to be able to configure the Router to port forward to your Raspberry Pi.